eaglerock1337/gobat/README.md

 `go get golang.org/x/tools/cmd/cover`

-Testing the `board` package with code coverage can be done like so:
+Testing the `board` package with code coverage can be done with the `-cover` flag like so:

 `go test -cover github.com/eaglerock1337/go/battleship/pkg/board`